 ESYS does not necessarily have to be a program that duplicates the program provided during the regular school year and may be provided by community resources.
 However, monitoring and supervision of ESYS, even if directly delivered by other community resources, are still the responsibility of qualified special education personnel.

-Eligibility for ESYS may not be limited to particular categories of disability or unilaterally limited to particular types, amounts or duration of service, including students receiving only support services (e.g., occupational therapy, etc.).
+Eligibility for ESYS may not be limited to particular categories of disability or unilaterally limited to particular types, amounts, or duration of service, including learners receiving only support services (e.g., occupational therapy, etc.).

 Determining Eligibility for ESYS

 At each annual review and/or reevaluation IEP meeting, the IEP team must determine and document eligibility for ESYS using multiple data sources.
-Additionally, the IEP team may address a student’s eligibility for ESYS with an amendment to the current IEP if the data warrants.
+Additionally, the IEP team may address a learner’s eligibility for ESYS with an amendment to the current IEP if the data warrants it.

 To determine the need for ESYS, the IEP team needs to address these four questions:

-- Are there goal areas of concern that need to be acquired or maintained without interruption for the student to meaningfully benefit from FAPE?
+- Are there goal areas of concern that need to be acquired or maintained without interruption for the learner to meaningfully benefit from FAPE?

 - Has there been (or is there a potential for) significant regression during periods of interruption that would require significant recoupment?

 - Are there rare and unusual circumstances that are a factor?

-- Are there other factors to be considered in determining the student’s need for ESYS?
+- Are there other factors to be considered in determining the learner’s need for ESYS?

 For children transitioning from early intervention (Early ACCESS) to preschool services, the IEP can use the data collected by Early ACCESS service providers to inform ESYS decisions.

 To provide parents time to consider the IEP and to allow parents, schools, and AEA time to plan for the delivery of ESYS, the IEP team are advised to finalize and document decisions regarding eligibility for ESYS at least 60 calendar days before the end of the school year, and before any other school breaks for which ESYS would be a consideration.